 The result is a more refined stock backpack.
 However, I find these compression straps essential to make the backpack smaller for use as an in-flight carry-on bag.
 This is quickly resolved by using F-stop's Gatekeeper Straps mounted onto the integrated strapping points.

 While photographers will have to pay extra for these straps, the fact that they are removable could actually be viewed as an improvement as it provides more flexibility in external pack configuration.
 Either way, I keep two on the side for extra compression potential at all times.

-The Tilopa from F-Stop's Mountain Series is my number one pick for the best camera backpack for both travel and hiking, including long trips in the backcountry and professional photographers working on demanding expeditions.
+The Tilopa from F-Stop's Mountain Series is my number two pick for the best camera backpack for both travel and hiking, including long trips in the backcountry and professional photographers working on demanding expeditions.

 The #1 Photography Accessory